 Consider this BI Analyzer Tool article a metaphorical dose of headache pills and a cool glass of water.
 Take a moment.
 Breathe.
 Now read how to cut through the sales blurb and lofty promises to get to the details – what things mean and what do you really need

-What’s the difference between ERP software and BI software?
-These are two pieces of software that are often confused, muddled up and perceived to be something they are not.
+What’s the difference between ERP and BI software?
+These are two pieces of software that are often confused, muddled up and each perceived to be something they are not.
 What they are however are two very distinct pieces of software that do very different things.